 Several methods have been developed which exploit the high temporal resolution and the asynchronous nature of event sensor for various problems.
 The majority of these methods focus on the application in unmanned aerial vehicles (UAVs) since very efficient methods are necessary to navigate these systems.
-In this context, event-based cameras have been used for egomotion estimation Mueggler et al. [476], simultaneous localization and mapping (SLAM) Rebecq et al. [539] as well as for finding feature correspondences Gallego et al. [222].
-More recently, the benefits of event-based sensors have been exploited for autonomous vehicles by learning steering angles end-to-end Maqueda et al. [442].
+In this context, event-based cameras have been used for ego-motion estimation [484], simultaneous localization and mapping (SLAM) [547] as well as for finding feature correspondences [226].
+More recently, the benefits of event-based sensors have been exploited for autonomous vehicles by learning steering angles end-to-end [449].